China relaxes air fare restrictions for first time in a decade

 Removing the price floor is unlikely to have a major impact on the profitability of domestic carriers, which have been struggling as the economy slows, said Haitong Securities analyst Yu Nan.

-Air China's January-September profit fell 3.7 percent on year to 4.06 billion yuan.
+Air China's January-September profit fell 3.7 percent on year to 4.06 billion yuan ($666.37 million).
 That of China Southern fell 7.7 percent to 2.46 billion yuan, and that of China Eastern fell 0.2 percent to 3.6 billion yuan.

 "Few airlines have strictly abided by the price floor in the first place," said Jefferies Hong Kong analyst Boyong Liu.
 "It's more a gesture from the aviation regulator, and is in line with the call by China's new leadership for further liberalization."